 If you live in a climate that gets moisture, you have to be ready to hunt under the rain.
 The best way to do it is to practice with your crossbow.
 Rain can affect arrow flight, so training under the rain makes sense.
 You don’t want to miss that shot of a lifetime because you weren’t ready to take a shot under rainy weather.

-Is It A Waste Of Time To Hunt In The Rain?
+Is It a Waste of Time to Hunt in the Rain?

 Hunting in the rain is not a waste of time if you know how to take advantage of it.
 The rain can provide unique hunting opportunities and experiences.

-You can hunt deers since the rain knocks down all scents in the air.
+You can hunt deer since the rain knocks down all scents in the air.
 So, some deers move more to catch the smell of their food and are less likely to smell you.
 Plus, the droplets on the leaves or ground can cover the noise of your rubber boots.

 Light rains can also stop other hunters, which allows you to hunt in the woods alone.
 You can enjoy rain-hunting, whether you plan it or not.
 But make sure to have the right gear and clothing.
 More importantly, aftercare for your crossbow, scopes, and arrows is crucial to maintain their performance.